 It is now completely clear that the virus that causes Covid-19, SARS-CoV-2, is transmitted not only from people who have symptoms but also from those who don’t have symptoms yet (presymptomatic) and even those who will never show symptoms (truly asymptomatic).
 Studies show that most viruses are excreted the day before and the day after the onset of symptoms, and that you can be contagious for several days before that.
+With the Delta viariant, maximum excretion is earlier, according to some data around two days before symptoms.
 Different compilations come to different conclusions about the proportion of the spread of infection that occurs from pre-/asymptomatic individuals, but often the stated figure is close to 50 percent (see below).
 One of the contributing reasons is probably that a person who has no symptoms is less careful in his dealings with others.
 With this in mind, the recommendation "stay home if you feel sick" is completely inadequate.

 Pre-/asymptomatic infection is one of the main reasons why you should use facemasks in public indoor environments or when distances cannot be maintained.